stevchow/learn-Vue/README.md

 4. v-on:click="methodsfromvuehere"
 v-on is like addEventListener in vanillaJS, it listen to an Event and here it listen to a click.
 It can listen to other events to such as mouseenter, mouseleave, keyup etc

+I think writing this guideline waste my time.
+I'll just straight up to code, commenting the code, learn it, and make app.
+I don't see any good benefit to speed up my learning by doing this README, so I'll stop here.
+Bye, but I still pushing the code.